 Travel on Point(s)

 Those of us that travel on points have to communicate with airlines more often than the average person.
-The reasons we need to contact an airline can vary, whether it's because of something unexpected–like a canceled flight–or to change or cancel an award because we found something better.
+The reasons can vary, whether it's because of something unexpected–like a canceled flight–or to change or cancel an award because we found something better.
 Regardless of the reason, we all want to get a hold of someone quickly and to resolve the issue efficiently.
+Phone calls can still be an effective method with many airlines, but it's not the only one.
+Nor is it the most efficient in certain cases.
+Thankfully, we have a few different options.
+In this post, we cover some alternative methods for contacting airlines customer service.

-Direct messages via Twitter can be very effective depending on the airline.
-For example, American Airlines' Twitter team is prompt in their responses and efficient with their solutions.
-Recently, I received a travel alert for my AA flight due to weather in Florida.
-According to AA's app, I was eligible to change my flight for free, but the app wouldn't let me do it.
-Rather than calling, I reached out via Twitter and in about 25 minutes, a rep replied with a flight option asking me to confirm the change.
+Direct messages via X (fka Twitter) can be very effective depending on the airline.
+For example, American Airlines' team on X is prompt in their responses and efficient with their solutions.
+Recently, I received a travel alert for my American Airlines flight due to weather in Florida.
+According to American's app, I was eligible to change my flight for free, but the app wouldn't let me do it.
+Rather than calling, I reached out via X and in about 25 minutes, a rep replied with a flight option asking me to confirm the change.

-AA's Twitter team quickly provided a flight option change with a single response, without the need for multiple messages back and forth.
+American's team on X quickly provided a flight option change with a single response, without the need for multiple messages back and forth.

-JetBlue's Twitter team is also quite helpful (though their response time is usually slower than AA's).
+JetBlue's team is also quite helpful via X (though their response time is usually slower than American's).
+United also helps customers via direct messages on X, but even slower than JetBlue.

-When using Twitter, you won't have the real-time dialogue you have with a rep on the phone.
-But if you don't need an instant response, you can still have your issue addressed in less than an hour in most cases without ever having to dial the phone.
+When using X, you won't have the real-time dialogue you have with a rep on the phone.
+But if you don't need an instant response, you can still have your issue addressed in less than an hour (at least with American) in most cases without ever having to dial the phone.

 Some airlines offer the ability to chat with a representative through their website or app.
 This is similar to chatting with Amex reps through Amex's website.